 The third and final stop was Cala Nova beach.
 Some people went for a swim in the sea here, but we just enjoyed an ice cream and had a drink.
 We also walked up the cliff a little way and took some impressive pictures.

 We visited the island of Formentera on our final day (Formentera is the baby of the Balearic Islands).
 We debated a little bit about going, but I knew I would regret not going once home.
 We have been to Mallorca before, so we just need to visit Menorca now (maybe next year!).

-We got the ferry from Santa Eulalia’s Marina: the ferry leaves once a day at 10:30 and returns at 17:15 (there will be an additional ferry at 9:30 in the summer).
-The tickets cost €35 each for a return ticket.
+We got the ferry from Santa Eulalia’s Marina, which leaves once a day at 10:30, and returns at 17:15 (there will be an additional ferry at 9:30 in the summer).
+The tickets cost €35 each for an adult return ticket.
 For some reason, I thought it would only take half an hour to get there, but it took close to 90 minutes.
 The ferry was a similar size to the one in San Antonio, but this one packed with people- we got rubbish seats downstairs away from the windows.
 There were quite a lot of children getting sea sick, not nice.

-We also saw some salt flats whilst there, and saw the little lizards which are only native on Formentera- they were everywhere and mega cute!
-On the way back, we managed to get a seat upstairs on the boat (open air deck) so we could take some pictures.
+We also saw some salt flats while there, and saw the little lizards which are only native on Formentera- they were everywhere, and mega cute!
+On the way back, we managed to get a seat upstairs on the boat (open-air deck), so we could take some pictures.

 I loved the hotel, I loved Santa Eulalia, I loved the people, I loved our experiences, I loved the sun, I loved Ibiza….what more could I ask for?